- What’s something guests shouldn’t miss out on at your Hotel or Resort?

 - What is the best food and drink that highlights your destination?

-KAOW RAM FUEN – This authentic dish is comprised of layered Shan Burnese noodles and served with pork and prawns.
-You can find it in Chiang Rai and Burma only.
-Ask our Camp Chef Pisan!
-He can make it for you at Nong Yao restaurant.Details
+KAOW RAM FUEN – This authentic dish is comprised of layered Shan Burmese noodles and served with pork and prawns.
+You can find it only in Chiang Rai and Myanmar.
+Ask our Camp Chef – he can make it for you at Nong Yao restaurant.Details

 - For art lovers, what is a “not to be missed” piece of artwork or art destination in your area?

-WHITE TEMPLE (time spent: approx. 45 minutes) – As mesmerizing as it is unusual, the White Temple (Wat Rong Khun) is the life’s work of renowned Thai painter-turned-architect Chalermchai Kositpipat.
+WHITE TEMPLE – As mesmerizing as it is unusual, the White Temple (Wat Rong Khun) is the life’s work of renowned Thai painter-turned-architect Chalermchai Kositpipat.
 It remains the most curious among the many temples in and around Chiang Rai.

 - What sound captures the spirit of your destination?